Tequila (Wes Montgomery album)

 Tequila is an album recorded by the jazz guitarist Wes Montgomery, released in 1966.

 History

 Tequila is a mixture of tracks using just a jazz quartet with Ron Carter, Grady Tate and Ray Barretto and the rest with a string section arranged by Claus Ogerman.
 It is mainly a Latin-flavored album, the first Montgomery recorded without a keyboardist.

 It was reissued on CD in 1999 and 2008 with alternate takes that are listed below.

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated September 3, 1966, peaking at No. 51 during a thirty-two-week run on the chart.
+In Cashbox the album would peak at No. 54 during a fourteen-week run.

 Reception

 In his AllMusic review, Scott Yanow singled out individual tracks as those giving Montgomery the opportunity to jam and those backed with string arrangements.
 The few tracks he praises he claims "uplift this album quite a bit beyond the guitarist's later A&M recordings."

 Jazz writer Josef Woodard called the album "an airy, melodious record, with the standout track being the gently brooding Montgomery original 'Bumpin' on Sunset', which features him playing double octaves-the same note played in three octaves."